Happiness is the meaning and purpose of life, the whole aim and end of human existence.

 What is happiness?

 Researchers tend to think of it as being satisfied with and having meaning in your life.
 It is a measure of personal positivity.
 There are a number of studies that confirm the saying “money doesn’t buy happiness”.
 In fairness, money is an important enabler of happiness when there is a gap between what you have and what is needed to address your basic needs.
-But, the studies show the incremental impact of money fades after that point and concepts like connectivity become more important.
+But, and my friend who wants to buy Coinbase shares UK launched whenever it does launch, agrees with me, the studies show the incremental impact of money fades after that point and concepts like connectivity become more important.

 Harvard University reported on a 75-year longitudinal study (study started in 1938) looking at different aspects of people’s lives.
 The big conclusion of the study was to not underestimate the power of love in your life.
 The study authors claim “Happiness is love.
 Full stop.”.